MimiLeinbach/Bolt-Hackathon/README.md

 **Core Experience**

-* Step 1: User selects a trip from “My Trips.”
+* Step 1: User selects a trip from "My Trips."
   * Clean dashboard with participant bubbles and trip details up top.
   * UI echoes across devices for ease of use.
 * Step 2: Review and manage participant info.